Overview

 Time Commitment and Salary

 Much of the work during the two-year fellowship is self‐directed and will require time for completion of assignments, fellowship projects and capstone work.
-Successful fellows should be provided with adequate release time of 50% from their departments/institutes to devote to fellowship projects, which should be discussed with department/institute leadership as a condition of applying.
+Fellows are required to receive no less than 50% release time from their departments/institutes (as an appointed limited clinical practitioner) to devote to fellowship projects, which should be discussed with department/institute leadership as a condition of applying.
 A letter of support from the candidate’s current or future department or institute chair will be required as part of the application.

 The following mixed model formula is used to calculate the fellow’s salary during the two-year fellowship: 50% is commensurate with the fellow’s assumed PGY level (view the PGY salary table) and paid by GME, with the other portion of the salary determined by the fellow’s clinical institute.